Susan Burton: Activism

 Burton founded the organization A New Way of Life, where she works with formerly incarcerated people fighting problems of re-entry.
 After her recovery at the CLARE foundation, Burton looked for other opportunities to continue her life outside of prison.
 She found that resources like food stamps and housing assistance were not given to her because of her record, and it was hard to find support that was affordable.
 Because of this, Burton was at a loss for ways to continue her life successfully after prison – an issue that far too many individuals face daily.
 This inspired Burton, and in 1998, Burton bought a house and converted it into a house for recently released female offenders.
 She started the program by going to the bus station where parolees were released, and inviting women she knew from the system to stay with her.
 She originally had 10 women living in the house, but after a year she began to lose money – and did not have enough to support everyone.
 A friend helped her apply for a grant to form this system into a real non-profit organization, and in 2000 A New Way of Life was officially born.
 Burton worked with organizer Melissa Burch, a member of the Los Angeles Chapter of Critical Resistance to start the LEAD project, which stands for Leadership, Education, Action and Dialogue.
 The LEAD project offered regular workshops that provided a space for residents of A New Way of Life to dialogue and understand the history of the prison industrial complex and prison abolition.
 Eventually, Burton became a certified chemical dependency counselor, and she now has five transitional houses in Los Angeles.
 The program helps women transition back into society, find work, and recover from drug addiction, 75 percent of the women in her program stay drug-free and do not return to prison for 18 months minimum.
 The organization now runs a free legal clinic, and each woman receives her own caseworker.
 She has helped more than 1,000 women, and all can stay until they are ready to move on to somewhere else.
 Further, the organization's legal department has provided pro bono services to over 2,000 formerly incarcerated and incarcerated people.
 Recently, the organization expanded and now provides $2 million in donated goods each year, which has helped more than 3,000 formerly homeless people get the necessary items to gain a home and live a healthy life.
 In January 2019, she made a trip to Uganda to not only visit prisons, but also to visit schools that house children of incarcerated mothers.

-Awards
+Recognition and appearances

 Susan Burton has received numerous awards and been appointed to several positions in her life time.
 Some of those accolades include: